INTERNATIONAL STUDENTS

 Pro has a long history of training students from outside Canada

-• As of Jan 22, 2024, new study permit applications require a Provincial Attestation Letter (PAL) from the province of British Columbia in addition to the Letter of Acceptance.
+As of Jan 22, 2024, study permit applications from outside Canada require a valid Provincial Attestation Letter (PAL).

 International Students at Pro